 Build on other people's work

 Modern programming consists largely of using code libraries that do useful things and are well-tested.
+For instance, learning to code in Python is easier beccause of the thousands of people who have created these libraries in the past.
 Using them saves a lot of coding and debugging, and it makes the product more reliable and easier to update.
 Writing new code requires figuring out the best way to do things, testing it thoroughly, and making it efficient.
 The wheel that you reinvent is going to be more primitive than ones that are already available.
 However, you need to choose your libraries well, or they'll make your application less reliable than it would have been with your own code.

 No matter what you're doing, building on what's already been done makes more sense than trying to devise everything by yourself.
 You just need good judgment when choosing your resources.
 The more you understand about what you're trying to do, the better your skill at selecting them will be.

 Field-test your thinking